-In accordance with its warrant agreement between Legacy MIC and Color Up, dated August 25, 2021 (the "Warrant Agreement"), Color Up had the right to purchase up to 1,702,128 shares of common stock, at an exercise price of \$11.75 per share for an aggregate cash purchase price of up to \$20.0 million (the "Common Stock Warrants").
+In accordance with its warrant agreement between Legacy MIC and Color Up, LLC, a Delaware limited liability company controlled by Mr. Chavez, Ms. Hogue, and Mr. Osher ("Color Up") dated August 25, 2021 (the "Warrant Agreement"), Color Up had the right to purchase up to 1,702,128 shares of common stock, at an exercise price of \$11.75 per share for an aggregate cash purchase price of up to \$20.0 million (the "Common Stock Warrants").
 Each whole Common Stock Warrant entitled the registered holder thereof to purchase one whole share of common stock at a price of \$11.75 per share, subject to customary adjustments, at any time following a "Liquidity Event," which was defined as an initial public offering and/or listing of the common stock on the Nasdaq Global Market, the Nasdaq Global Select Market, or the New York Stock Exchange.

 As of the Closing Date, FWAC, Legacy MIC, and Color Up entered into a Warrant Assumption and Amendment Agreement (the "Warrant Assumption and Amendment Agreement") to the Warrant Agreement, whereby the Company assumed the Common Stock Warrants remaining outstanding and unexpired at that time, and such Common Stock Warrants became the common stock warrants of the Company.
 Subsequent to the Closing date, on August 29, 2023, New MIC and Color Up entered into an Amended and Restated Warrant Agreement (the "Amended Warrant Agreement"), pursuant to which the Warrant Agreement was amended and restated to (i) reflect the effects of the Merger (including but not limited to the reduction in the exercise price of the Common Stock Warrants from \$11.75 to \$7.83 per share and the increase in the number of the underlying shares from 1,702,128 shares of Legacy MIC common stock to 2,553,192 shares of our common stock) and (ii) permit Color Up to exercise the Common Stock Warrants on a cashless basis at Color Up's option.
+Subsequently, Color Up distributed the entirety of the Common Stock Warrants to HS3 and Bombe Asset Management, LLC, an entity owned and controlled by Mr. Chavez and Ms. Hogue.